NEU-CS/ChessArena/README.md

 Our reward function is in `./chess_train/verl/verl/utils/reward_score/chess.py`.
 You can modify the reward_score yourself and conduct training.

-For specific usage of the Verl framework, you can refer to the official Verl documentation and GitHub (unrelated to this paper's authors): https://verl.readthedocs.io/en/latest/start/install.html and https://github.com/volcengine/verl
+For specific usage of the Verl framework, you can refer to the official Verl documentation and GitHub: https://verl.readthedocs.io/en/latest/start/install.html and https://github.com/volcengine/verl

 # Citation
+If you use ChessArena in your research, please cite our paper:
 ```
 @article{liu2025chessarena,
   title={ChessArena: A Chess Testbed for Evaluating Strategic Reasoning Capabilities of Large Language Models},